adambaskerville/AstroPitography/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-It is a self contained Python program.
-Type:
+Install the package using:

+`pip install astropitography`

+You're now read to start taking pictures and videos with your Raspberry Pi!
+To run the program, type:

 `astropitography`

-into a terminal on your raspberry pi to run the program and start taking pictures and videos.
+into your terminal on your Raspberry Pi.
 Editing your `.bashrc` can allow for the program to begin on startup.
 You can specify the image save location from the menu button at the top of the window.

 **Note:**